StevenR152/steven-rutherford.com/blog/2020-05-26-indie-game-dev.md

 }
 ```

-Now when you build our the rest of your fellowship; be it your Legolas or Gimli simply defining they have both the PositionComponent and MovementComponent means the System will update the position of the entity in the world.
-This code scales to as many entities that you require.
+Now when you build our the rest of your fellowship; be it your Legolas or Gimli simply defining they have both the PositionComponent and MovementComponent means the System will update their position within the world.

 Let's think at scale:
 RenderSystem needs: RenderComponent, PositionComponent
 AttackSystem needs: PositionComponent, StaffComponent (or other Weapons)
 MovementSystem needs: PositionComponent and MovementComponent

-# How do you start building your own Hobbits sized adventure?
+### How do you start building your own Hobbits sized adventure?
 http://craftyjs.com/getting-started/
 http://steven-rutherford.com/docs/tracks/gamedevelopment/introduction-to-web-game-development